DevExpress/devextreme-demos/JSDemos/Demos/Autocomplete/Overview/description.md

 ## Appearance Customization

-To customize the Autocomplete appearance, you can specify the following properties:
+You can specify the following properties to customize the Autocomplete component's appearance:

 * [placeholder](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#placeholder)
 Sets a text string displayed when Autocomplete is empty.